 Snowshoe hikes like this one in the Eastern Sierra are a perfect application for this boot.

-Winter boots come in a lot of different styles, so comparing the Snowburban II UltraDry with the slip-on Bogs Classic Ultra Mid is a little difficult, as they are designed for different situations.
+Winter boots come in a lot of different styles, so comparing the Snowburban II UltraDry with a slip-on model is a little difficult, as they are designed for different situations.
 But for cold weather hiking, snowshoeing, and other activities where having a warm and supportive boot is going to make or break your day, the Snowburban is an excellent option to consider.